AmishiDesai04/Emergency-Calls-Data-Analysis-Project/README.md

 2. **Data Processing:** Clean the data by handling null values, extracting critical information, and organizing it for analysis.
 3. **Data Visualization:** Create visualizations to represent trends and patterns in emergency calls across different categories and years.

+## Libraries Used

+`pandas`
+`NumPy`
+`Seaborn`
+`Matplotlib`

+## Project Tasks

+* **Dataset Understanding:** Analyze the dataset's structure and attribute types.
+* **Anomaly Detection:** Identify and address any inconsistencies or anomalies in the dataset.
+* **Data Cleaning:** Remove null values and prepare the data for analysis.
+* **Data Extraction:** Extract critical information related to emergency calls into separate attributes.
+* **Visualization:** Create insightful visualizations to aid in data interpretation and analysis.

+##

+Please don't hesitate to offer suggestions, report any issues you encounter, share your feedback, or engage in any other form of communication!
+Your input is highly valued and appreciated.